All Episodes

 And it's the same thing with movies.

-You know, when I was in I was doing a lot of business in China in the year 2000.
+You know, when I was in, I was doing a lot of business in China in the year 2000.

-Cheap free movies, copy, paste, CDs, DVDs, you name it, right?
+And everywhere I would go, it was like, oh, you know, we've got these movies for you, cheap, free movies, copy, paste, CDs, DVDs, you name it, right?

-Well, I guess they'd be distributors in a way, but people who can write and create good stories are very rare, but people who can copy paste a DVD are very common.
+But people who can write and create good stories are very rare, but people who can copy paste a DVD are very common.

 And so the people who want vastly outnumber the people who create.